Greek Cuisine: 34 Traditional Greek Foods To Try

 34. Loukoumades - Greek Donuts

 Loukoumades are a beloved Greek treat not to be missed!
 They will be easy to find—they are a very popular food in Athens and throughout the country.
+They will look familiar if you’ve visited the UAE: They look like the popular Dubai food, luqaimat.

 The dough is typically made of flour, yeast, and a liquid such as water or milk.
 Essentially deep-fried dough balls coated in honey, Loukoumades may also have a sprinkle of cinnamon, sesame seeds, nuts, or dried fruit.